kixocil/Iris_Classification/README.md

 # Iris_Classification
- This [rogram will differentiate between Iris Sentosa, Iris Versicolor, Iris Virginica
+In this program I will create a neural network to distinguish between between Iris Sentosa, Iris Versicolor, Iris Virginica

+The dataset used is iris.csv which is available in the library.

+Before the data is processed, I use MinMaxScaler to scale the data.